create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 - It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

-### SFBool [in, out] **visible** TRUE

-Whether or not renderable content within this node is visually displayed.

-#### Hints

-- The *visible* field has no effect on animation behaviors, event passing or other non-visual characteristics.
-- Content must be *visible* to be collidable and to be pickable.

 ### SFBool [in, out] **castShadow** TRUE

 The *castShadow* field defines whether this [Shape](/x_ite/components/shape/shape/) casts shadows as produced by lighting nodes.